 Beagles Need An Active Lifestyle

-Beagles were bred to be hunting dogs and as a result, your Beagle needs a lot exercise then the average dog.
-This means lot of walks, trips to the park, and if you have a neighbor or friend that also has a dog then a little shared playtime on a regular basis might just do the trick!
+Beagles were bred to be hunting dogs, and as a result, your Beagle needs a lot more exercise than the average dog.
+This means a lot of walks, trips to the park, and if you have a neighbor or friend that also has a dog, then a little shared playtime on a regular basis might just do the trick!